tduva/LiveSplit-ASL/AlanWake-README.md

 * Starting the timer when you start a New Game (if the timer is not already running)
 * Splitting at the end of every level that is in the Episodes-menu (at the start of the next level)
-  * You can disable splits individually in the settings (e.g. if you only wanted to split the episodes, disable all but the last split per episode and all for the last episode)
+  * The last level of the last episode (The Dark Place) is split when the last cutscene becomes visible (End of Any%) [experimental]
-* Splitting at the end of Any% (last cutscene becoming visible) [experimental]
+  * You can disable splits individually in the settings (e.g. if you only wanted to split the episodes, disable all but the last split per episode)
 * Load removal
   * Switch to Game Time in LiveSplit to see the timer pause when the game loads (Right-click on LiveSplit -> Compare Against -> Game Time)